Korthax/Cake.FileSet/README.md

 * Microsoft.Extensions.FileSystemGlobbing v2.0.1
 * NETStandard.Library v2.0 *when using .NETStandard2.0* or NET471

+## Build / Tests
+### Running Build / Unit Tests

+`.\build.ps1 -Target Test`

+Builds and runs the unit tests using `build.cake`.

+### Running Integration Tests
+`.\integration-test.ps1`

+Runs the integrations tests for both net framework and net core.

+*If you update the framework versions, cake version, or the file globbing package you'll need to modify the cake files at tests\Cake.FileSet.IntegrationTests.*

 ## Globbing patterns

 The Microsoft globbing library supports the following two wildcard characters; `*` and `**`: